tekineronur/TableauProject/README.md

-# TableauProject
+# Tableau Project: Sales and Revenue Analysis

+Overview
+This project delves into the analysis of sales and revenue trends across multiple demographics, including categories, locations, and other relevant factors.
+The primary objective is to create visualizations that reveal significant trends within the data and identify key factors influencing sales, aiming to drive an increase in revenue numbers.

+Goals
-Analyze sales and revenue trends over the years across various demographics like categories, locations etc...
+Analyze sales and revenue trends over multiple years.
-Build visualization that would uncover any significant trends in data and Identify factors that could influence the sales and increase revenue numbers.
-Based on the visualizations and analysis provide top 3 recommendations that would enable business growth over the upcoming years and why.
+Explore various demographics (categories, locations, etc.) to identify patterns.
+Create compelling visualizations to showcase the data insights.
+Identify influential factors impacting sales and revenue.
+Provide actionable recommendations for future business growth based on the analysis.
+Analysis Focus
+The analysis will concentrate on:

+Year-on-year sales and revenue trends.
+Demographic-based performance (categories, locations, etc.).
+Factors influencing sales and revenue.
+Predictive insights for future growth.